Florida Books: The Best Books Set in the Sunshine State

 Book Summary

 Lacy is a lawyer and has worked as an investigator for the Florida Board on Judicial Conduct for the last nine years.
-Most of her cases are uninteresting and deal with incompetent judges.
+Most of her cases aren’t very exciting and deal with incompetent judges.

-Greg was also a lawyer before he was disbarred, but now he is coming forward as a whistle-blower about a Florida judge who he says has stolen more money than all other crooked judges combined.
-He needs Lucy’s help to put a stop to the judge’s money-making scheme.
-But this is a dangerous case because the cash the judge is skimming involves a new casino on Native land, which was financed by the dangerous Coast Mafia.
+Greg was also a lawyer before he was disbarred, but now is coming forward as a whistle-blower about a Florida judge who he says has stolen more money than all other crooked judges combined.
+He needs Lucy’s help to put a stop to the judge’s money-making scheme, but he’s not the only one involved.
+The cash the judge is skimming involves the a new casino on Native land, which was financed by the dangerous Coast Mafia.

 A Land Remembered book cover